autopi-io/documentation/docs/guides/api/command-callbacks.md

 ### 3. Debugging: Getting information about the scheduled callback

 The `/dongle/devices/{DEVICE_ID}/callback/{JOB_ID}/` endpoint allows you to get the callback object from our system.

+Each callback will be stored in our system for 2 days before automatically expiring.

 ```json
 GET /dongle/devices/{DEVICE_ID}/callback/{JOB_ID}/